 Your symptoms may worsen due to an existing condition separate from your OAB.
 If you have or have had any of the following conditions, you may experience an increase in severity in your symptoms:

 - Brain tumor

 - Bladder stone(s)

 Symptoms of OAB may be shared with other conditions, or be the sign of a short-term change in your body.
 The urgency you’re experiencing may also be caused by one or several of the following:

 - Prescription medications known to cause an increase in urination

 - Leaving urine in your bladder while urinating

-Overactive Bladder Diagnosis: What Your Urologist Will Look For
+OAB Diagnosis: What Your Urologist Will Look For

 To diagnose your condition, your physician will review information, observe your body, and conduct tests.